Jump to section

 Community Vision

-The program is rooted entirely in a community concept.
-It is as much about creating a community as it is any tangible outcomes.
+The program is rooted entirely the involvement of community.
+It is as much about creating a community as it is any tangible outcomes with seeds.
 Would we love for this program to churn out thousands or even millions of native plants that end up being planted in our area?
 Of course!
 But that is not the ultimate goal.
 This program will continue to ‘grow’ only as the community grows.
 The vision is to simply provide opportunities to connect with people, opportunities to connect with nature, and opportunities to share in the joy of reciprocity.
 If we all work together, the benefits of Seeds to Community will multiply.

 The Natural Cycle = The Program Cycle